andogq/qubit/docs/ctx.md

 ## Case Study: Authentication

-As an example, let's explore two possibilities for authenticating a client.

-### Cookie Authentication

 The most straight forward setup would be to use server-set cookies to authenticate the client.
 Some action from the client initiates a request to the client to set a cookie, which will be sent on every consecutive request.
 There are some limitations for this method: